onkelbeh/HomeAssistantRepository/README.md

 ### `app-misc/homeassistant-full`

 This Ebuild contains USE Flags for all components available.
 Most components compile, but these are too many (for me) to run tests for all of them on a regular schedule.
 This will be tested from time to time.
-Someone blame me for 800 use flags ;-)
+Who would blame me for this at 800 USE Flags ;-)

 ### Commons for all three Main Ebuilds

 Some core dependecies are pulled in from suggested USE Flags `(+)`.
 You should have a *good reason* to deselect suggested USE Flags.
 Other components are known to have issues, these are deselected `(-)` in the Ebuilds.
 Perhaps they compile, perhaps they run.
-For normal, they have dependencies which interfere with very common libraries.
+Normally, they have dependencies which interfere with very common libraries.
 The suggest/deselect prefixes are the same in all three expansion stages.

-Best you will start using the `app-misc/homeassistant-min` Ebuild.
+Best you start using the `app-misc/homeassistant-min` Ebuild.
 If you have it running and your stuff is added, you should take a look in `/etc/homeassistant/deps`.
 This directory holds Home Assistants virtual environment.
 If you find anything there, you can:

  1. do nothing and let it live in the virtual environment (not suggested)
- 2. install the missing dependency with `emerge -tav {dependency}`, emtpy `/etc/homeassistant/deps` and restart Home Assistant.
-If something still is missing, it will be downloaded and installed again in the virtual enviroment.
+ 2. install the missing dependency with `emerge -tav {dependency}`, remove the contents of `/etc/homeassistant/deps` and restart Home Assistant.
+If there is still something missing, it will be downloaded and installed again in the virtual enviroment.
 Things you install this way will be recorded in `/var/lib/portage/world`.
 These modules will then be maintained and updated by portage.
  3. If you get a big `/var/lib/portage/world`, you can choose to use a bigger Ebuild anytime.
 Remove the old one first.

-## Breaking Change: many USE flags changed in 0.115.0
+## Breaking Change: many USE Flags changed in 0.115.0

 Beginning with `0.115.0_beta10` many USE Flags have changed.
-All USE flags have now *exactly* the same name as the components `domain` in Home Assistant.
+All USE Flags have *exactly* the same name as the components `domain` in Home Assistant now.
 OK, this is a hard cut, but overdue.
-Mostly caused by the creation of an automated import routine, first I planned to keep the old names, the replacement class was already written, but during data collection I discovered that the original domain names aren't so bad anyway.
+Mostly caused by the creation of an automated import routine, at first I planned to keep the old names, the replacement class was already written, but during data collection I discovered that the original domain names aren't so bad anyway.

-Some outdated components disappeared forever.
+Some outdated components have disappeared forever.

 You will find the detailed changes in commit: https://git.edevau.net/onkelbeh/HomeAssistantRepository/commit/3fec35c803e6061e0186df2af4e914e5791b53cc, scroll down to `metadata.xml`.
 But `emerge` will also tell.